Last Updated on September 24, 2023 by Victor Queiroz

 It depends.
-You can requeste your residency in Portugal by applying for other type of visas, such as the D1 (Work), D2 (Freelance or Business), D4 (Study), D7 (Income) Visa.
+You can request your residency in Portugal by applying for other types of visas, such as the D1 (Work), D2 (Freelance or Business), D4 (Study), D7 (Income) Visa.

-- To apply for a residency visa, the applicant must meet the visa requirements, such as having passive income, develop a business, enroll in an Educational institution, etc. As for the Golden Visa, the main criteria is to conduct a investment activity in Portugal.
+- To apply for a residency Visa, the applicant must meet the Visa requirements, such as having passive income, developing a business, enrolling in an Educational institution, etc. As for the Golden Visa, the main criteria is to conduct an investment activity in Portugal.

-Do I need a lawyer assistance for this process?
+Do I need a lawyer’s assistance for this process?

 No, that’s not mandatory, but you should consider hiring assistance, as this can be a complex process, with many steps and nuances.